ABDULKAREEM-010/se/README.md

-This project is done by Abdul Kareem
+This project is done by Abdul Kareem.